d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 bayes_pred(image)
 ```

 This went horribly wrong!
 To find out why, let us look at the per pixel probabilities.
-They're typically numbers between $0.001$ and $1$.
+They are typically numbers between $0.001$ and $1$.
 We are multiplying $784$ of them.
 At this point it is worth mentioning that we are calculating these numbers on a computer, hence with a fixed range for the exponent.
 What happens is that we experience *numerical underflow*, i.e., multiplying all the small numbers leads to something even smaller until it is rounded down to zero.

 To fix this we use the fact that $\log a b = \log a + \log b$, i.e., we switch to summing logarithms.
 Even if both $a$ and $b$ are small numbers, the logarithm values should be in a proper range.